mithrandie/csvq/docs/_posts/2006-01-02-analytic-functions.md

 _return_
 : [integer]({{ '/reference/value.html#integer' | relative_url }})

-Splits the records into _number_of_groups_ groups, then returns the sequential numbers of the groups.
+Splits the records into _number_of_groups_, then returns the sequential numbers of the groups.

 ### FIRST_VALUE